softwaremill/ox/doc/basics/direct-style.md

 To achieve that, the JVM runtime manages a pool of platform threads, onto which multiple virtual threads are scheduled.
 Moreover, all blocking operations have been retrofitted to be virtual-thread aware.
-Virtual threads have a low memory footprint, cheap to create and fast to switch between.
+Virtual threads have a low memory footprint, are cheap to create and fast to switch between.

 ## Direct style using Ox